Applied Research

 Focus Practical application Theoretical understanding

-Outcomes Practical recommendations Conceptual or theoretical contributions
+Outcomes Actionable recommendations Conceptual and theoretical contributions

 Time horizon Short- to medium-term solutions Long-term knowledge development

-Applied vs fundamental research at a glance
+Applied vs fundamental research (comparison table)

 What is Applied Research?